EnezHouad/Pythonista-scripts/README.md

 * This script adds a scrolling special key row to the keyboard to replace the standard one that has a problem with iOS 14.
-* mix between cvpe's script `AddButtonsToPythonistaKeyboard` at https://github.com/cvpe/Pythonista-scripts/blob/master/AddButtonsToPythonistaKeyboard.py and my own work.
+* mix between cvpe's script `AddButtonsToPythonistaKeyboard.py`
+ at https://github.com/cvpe/Pythonista-scripts/blob/master/AddButtonsToPythonistaKeyboard.py and my own work.
 * uses module `ui3.sfsymbol` and `ui3.menu` of mikaelho
 at https://github.com/mikaelho/ui3